Occupational Therapy

 Meaningful Participation

-Occupational Therapy supports participation in every area of life, including:
+Occupational therapy supports participation in every area of life, including:

 Education — study skills, material organization, modifications to learning environment